Cross section of the process $e^+ + e^- \to \Xi^0 + \bar{\Xi}^0$ in the vicinity of charmonium $\psi(3770)$ and in the charmonium (-like) state including the $D$-meson loop and three-gluon contributions: The D -meson loop mechanism

 \section{The \textit{D}-meson loop mechanism}

-In this process, we will also follow our previous calculations \cite{Ahmadov1,Bystritskiy,BA,Ahmadov2,Ahmadov3} with only one systematic modification which is necessary to describe the final state of the $\Xi^0\bar{\Xi}^0$ pair.
-Thus, in this section, we consider the contribution of the intermediate charmonium with the transition to the final state of the $\Xi^0\bar{\Xi}^0$ hyperon pair via the $D$-meson loop.
-In Fig.~\ref{fig.DD}, we can illustrate the Feynman diagram for the production of $\Xi^0\bar{\Xi}^0$ via the $D$-meson loop mechanism.
-To calculate $\sigma_{int}(s)$ from \eqref{SigmaIntViaSi}, we first need to calculate the contribution of the $D$-meson loop, that is, the quantity $S_D$ from \eqref{Si}.
-Thus, according to Feynman's rules, we can write the amplitude $\mathcal {M}_D$ (according to Fig.~\ref{fig.DD}) and from this amplitude we can extract the value $S_D$.
-The amplitude $\mathcal {M}_D$ has the following form:
+In this process, I will also follow our previous calculations \cite{Ahmadov1,Bystritskiy,BA,Ahmadov2,Ahmadov3} with only one systematic modification which is necessary to describe the final state of the $\Xi^0\bar{\Xi}^0$ pair.
+Thus, in this section, I want to consider the contribution of the intermediate charmonium with the transition to the final state of the $\Xi^0\bar{\Xi}^0$ hyperon pair via the $D$-meson loop.
+In Fig.~\ref{fig.DD}, I can illustrate the Feynman diagram for the production of $\Xi^0\bar{\Xi}^0$ via the $D$-meson loop mechanism.
+To calculate $\sigma_{int}(s)$ from \eqref{SigmaIntViaSi}, I first need to calculate the contribution of the $D$-meson loop, that is, the quantity $S_D$ from \eqref{Si}.
+Thus, according to Feynman's rules, I can write the amplitude $\mathcal {M}_D$ (according to Fig.~\ref{fig.DD}) and from this amplitude I can extract the value $S_D$.
+The amplitude $\mathcal {M}_D$ I can be written as follows: